 The Ed Sullivan Show and The Tonight Show

-Carlin died on June 22, 2008, at Saint John’s Health Center in Santa Monica, California, of heart failure.
+On June 22, 2008, Carlin died at Saint John’s Health Center in Santa Monica, California, of heart failure.
 He was 71 years old.
 His death occurred one week after his last performance at The Orleans Hotel and Casino in Las Vegas.

 George Carlin was one of many famous persons in US history that served in our military forces.
 Besides him, there are also Clint Eastwood, Roger Staubach, Rocky Marciano, Bill Cosby, Kris Kristofferson, and many others.